User Locations Setup

 Settings below are the key used to customize the map view.
 These settings will be applied for User Location fields in forms:

-• Map height - Set map height in px.
+• Map height - Set the height of the map on the screen in pixels.
+It must be an integer.
 Default 400.

 • Starting map zoom level - Pick a starting zoom level for the map.
-From 0 to 12.
+It must be an integer from 0 to 12.

 • Starting address latitude - Pick a starting position for the map.
-From -90 to 90.
+It must be a decimal number between -90 and 90.

 • Starting address longitude - Pick a starting position for the map.
-From -180 to 180.
+It must be a decimal number between -180 and 180.

 Adding User Location fields to the form #